asash/harmonic_centrality/README.md

 This is "harmonic" centrality metric realization for networkx library.

-It uses HyperLogLog algorithm and much more faster than standart algorithm from networkx.
+It uses HyperLogLog algorithm and much more faster than standard algorithm from networkx.

 ---
 Harmonic centrality is calculated as ![formula](http://upload.wikimedia.org/math/b/b/0/bb039f0850211e3f763c648178cb30b4.png).